Comments

 }

-Once the form component is defined in a presenter, we can render (display) it in a template.
-To do so, place the tag {control} at the end of the post detail template, in Post/show.latte.
-Because the component's name is commentForm (it's derived from the name of the method createComponentCommentForm), the tag will look like this
+Once the form component is defined in the presenter, we can render (display) it in the template.
+To do this, place the {control} tag at the end of the template that displays a single post, in Post/show.latte.
+Since the component is named commentForm (derived from the method name createComponentCommentForm), the tag will look like this:

 ...